mromdhani/08-jenkins-cicd-pipeline-maven-01-continious-integration/Readme.md

 ---

 ## Toolset for the CI Pipeline
-The example project for which we are implementing CI is a simple Maven project.
-In this chapter, we will see Jenkins working closely with many other tools.
+The example project for which we are implementing CI is a simple Maven Java Web application.
+In this lab, we will see Jenkins working closely with many other tools.
 The following table contains the list of tools and technologies involved in everything that we will be seeing:
    The example project for which we are implementing CI is a simple Maven project.